Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 or decremented by non-blocking, concurrently running operations.
 (For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)

-To implement this using Join Calculus, we first think about the molecules we will use.
+To implement this using Join Calculus, we begin by deciding which molecules we will need to define.
 It is clear that we will need a molecule that carries the integer value of the counter.

 ```scala